w-frank/HP4195A/README.md

 # HP4195A Reader

-A basic program for connecting to and interfacing with a HP4195A Network/Spectrum Analyser to view and save the data.
+A Python program for connecting to and interfacing with a HP4195A Network/Spectrum Analyser to view and save the data.

 ## Requirements